List of One Life to Live characters introduced in the 1980s: Jamie Sanders

 Jamie Sanders is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role appeared and was played by actor Mark Philpot from December 1986 until 1989.

 Character history

 Jamie is introduced as the mean-spirited foil of a brother to gentle Kate Sanders in December 1986.
 He plays on his mother Judith's sympathies to bail him out of one dilemma after another.
 Eventually, Jamie's criminal behaviour (including running a crack cocaine factory with drug lord Dante Medina, killing a fellow cocaine dealer, and kidnapping Cassie Callison) caught up with him and he was sent to Statesville Prison for a life sentence.
-Even in jail, he was a menace: he threatened Tina when she was wrongly imprisoned for the murder of Maria Roberts, broke out and shot Clint Buchanan, and led a widescale prison riot with paternal grandmother Elizabeth when last seen in 1989.
+Even in jail, he was a menace: he threatened Tina when she was wrongly imprisoned for the murder of Maria Roberts, broke out and shot Clint Buchanan, and led a widescale prison break with paternal grandmother Elizabeth when last seen in 1989.